holtzmanjon/holtzmanjon.github.io/research/research.md

 I've been involved in several aspects of the Sloan Digital Sky Survey:

+- Many different science projects, see a [list](https://ui.adsabs.harvard.edu/search/fq=%7B!type%3Daqp%20v%3D%24fq_database%7D&fq_database=database%3A%20astronomy&q=author%3A(%22Holtzman%22)%20abs%3A(Sloan)&sort=date%20desc%2C%20bibcode%20desc&p_=0)
 - I was closely involved with the development of reduction and analysis software for the APOGEE project, which obtained high resolution near-IR spectra of about 600,000 Milky Way stars.
 I served as the Survey Scientist for the SDSS-IV portion of APOGEE.
 A description of much of the analysis techniques used can be found in the [SDSS DR17 data release paper](https://ui.adsabs.harvard.edu/abs/2022ApJS..259...35A/abstract), [Jonsson et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020AJ....160..120J/abstract) and
 [Holtzman et al (2018)](https://ui.adsabs.harvard.edu/abs/2018AJ....156..125H/abstract)
 - the SDSS-II supernova survey that was conducted 2005-2007; I developed techniques for the consistent measurement of SN brightnesses against arbiratry galaxy backgrounds using data obtained from different telescopes ([Holtzman et al. (2008)](https://ui.adsabs.harvard.edu/abs/2008AJ....136.2306H/abstract)